Sergei Udaltsov: December 2012 arrest in Lubyanka Square

 Udaltsov and Navalny were among those arrested at a protest in Lubyanka Square on 15 December 2012.
 According to press reports, about 2,000 protesters had gathered, despite being threatened with huge fines for participating in an unsanctioned demonstration.
 Russian lawmaker Dmitry Gudkov was quoted as saying, "There is still protest and we want change, and they can't frighten us with detention or pressure or searches or arrests or anything else."

 2024 arrest

 Political repressions against the opposition increased following the Russian invasion of Ukraine (including against some supportive of the war).
 In January 2024, Udaltsov was arrested and charged for "justifying terrorism" for his support of a Marxist group arrested in Ufa that had been charged with terrorism earlier in 2022.
+In December 2025, he was convicted and sentenced to six years' imprisonment in a maximum-security penal colony.
+In response, Udaltsov said he would appeal the ruling and go on a hunger strike.

 Political views

 Udaltsov served as a campaign manager for Communist Party of the Russian Federation (KPRF) candidate Gennady Zyuganov during the 2012 presidential election.
 In the 2018 presidential election, he supported the KPRF candidate Pavel Grudinin.